254binaryninja/project-soko-data/README.md

 # Project Soko Data

-A real-time financial data processing system for the Nigeria Stock Exchange (NSE) with a Python scraper and Java API components.
+A real-time financial data processing system for the Nairobi Stock Exchange (NSE) with a Python scraper and Java API components.

 ## Project Structure